Download: Diagnostic Practices for Using IDEA Instrument.pdf

-All faculty unit employees and administrators who are required to conduct student evaluations in no less than 50% of all courses per year with a minimum of one course per semester using the IDEA Short Form or approved substitute(s).
-Faculty unit employees and administrators teaching one or two classes annually shall have all classes evaluated.
-UEE courses are not part of the 50% as required by the Unit 3 faculty contract.
+All faculty Unit 3 employees and administrators are required to conduct student evaluations in no less than 50% of all courses per year with a minimum of one course per semester using the IDEA Short Form.
 The classes to be evaluated shall be jointly determined in consultation between the faculty unit employee and his/her department chair.
 In the event of disagreement, each party shall select 50% of the total courses to be evaluated.
-The department chairperson may approve evaluation of additional courses if requested by the instructor.
+Voluntary evaluation of additional courses is at the sole discretion of the faculty member.
+(UEE courses are not part of the 50% as required by the Unit 3 faculty contract.)

 Parts I. Evaluation (Progress Ratings), II.
 Students' Self Ratings and III.
 Summary Profile of the IDEA Report, or the results from (an) approved substitute(s), for the required courses shall be placed in the faculty unit employee's Personnel Action File.
 The results of any additional evaluations shall be given only to the instructor.